-Museums reviewed by parents: We the Curious
+Museums reviewed by parents: We The Curious, Bristol

 As far as fun learning experiences go, this science and technology hub makes it to the top of our list, and even more so because it is in such a beautiful location, with water features outside the children can splash around in and family boat trips down the river close by.
+There are activity options for children of all ages, and their accompanying grown-ups enjoy it too!

 Best for nursery and Reception kids